SketchResponse/sketchresponse/README.md

 --------

 - Sketch Tool - configurable Javascript front-end with plugin components to provide different function drawing and annotation capabilities.
+See [Sketch-Tool Usage](docs/sketch_tool_usage.md) for a description of the non-configurable interface elements of the sketch tool.
+See
-See [Sketch-Tool Plugin Configuration](docs/probconfig_plugins.md) for a description of the available plugins.
+[Sketch-Tool Plugin Configuration](docs/probconfig_plugins.md) for a description of the available plugins.
 - Grader Library - python back-end that provides an API of function grading methods that